Words: 846. Reading time: 3 mins.UPDATED MARCH 2023

 - Supporting sufficient communication between team members and the CEO

-- Make sure goals and priorities are clear and explicit
+- Make sure your strategic goals and priorities are clear and explicit

 - Ensuring that leaders don't move ahead of their time - Slow down to make sure everyone is on board first